greenelab/annorxiver_manuscript/manuscript.md

 ## Introduction

 Preprints are scholarly works that are shared before they have been formally peer reviewed and published.
-The practice of sharing manuscripts before peer review has a long history [@doi:10.1371/journal.pbio.2003995].
+The practice of sharing preprints before peer review has a long history [@doi:10.1371/journal.pbio.2003995].
-The longest use on an ongoing basis started with physicists in the 1990s [@doi:10.15252/embj.201695531] and have become an essential tool for the scientific community [@doi:10.1038/530265a; @doi:10.1016/j.bpj.2016.06.035; @doi:10.1126/science.aaf9133; @doi:10.1038/s41557-020-0477-5].
+The longest ongoing use started with physicists in the 1990s [@doi:10.15252/embj.201695531] and have become an essential tool for the scientific community [@doi:10.1038/530265a; @doi:10.1016/j.bpj.2016.06.035; @doi:10.1126/science.aaf9133; @doi:10.1038/s41557-020-0477-5].
-Preprints were used in the life sciences in the 1960s before publisher pressure stopped the practice [@doi:10.1371/journal.pbio.2003995].
+Preprints were used in the life sciences community during the 1960s before publisher pressure stopped the practice [@doi:10.1371/journal.pbio.2003995].
-Life sciences preprints have made a resurgence within the past decade [@doi:10.1101/833400; @doi:10.7554/eLife.45133.001].
+Over the past decade preprints have made a resurgence within the life sciences community [@doi:10.1101/833400; @doi:10.7554/eLife.45133.001].
-Common preprint repositories include arXiv [@doi:10.1108/14666180010345564], bioRxiv [@doi:10.1101/833400] and medRxiv [@url:https://www.medrxiv.org/]; however, there are over 60 different preprint repositories [@url:https://scholarlykitchen.sspnet.org/2019/10/16/the-second-wave-of-preprint-servers-how-can-publishers-keep-afloat/].
+Common preprint repositories include arXiv [@doi:10.1108/14666180010345564], bioRxiv [@doi:10.1101/833400] and medRxiv [@url:https://www.medrxiv.org/]; however, there are over 60 different repositories available [@url:https://scholarlykitchen.sspnet.org/2019/10/16/the-second-wave-of-preprint-servers-how-can-publishers-keep-afloat/].
-Preprints are becoming widely accepted and used within the life sciences community [@doi:10.1371/journal.pmed.1002549; @doi:10.1038/530265a; @doi:10.1371/journal.pbio.3000151; @doi:10.1099/mgen.0.000259], providing an opportunity to examine their impact.
+Generally, preprints are becoming widely accepted and used within the life sciences community [@doi:10.1371/journal.pmed.1002549; @doi:10.1038/530265a; @doi:10.1371/journal.pbio.3000151; @doi:10.1099/mgen.0.000259], which provides an opportunity to examine their impact.

 The scientific community has begun to analyze the impact of preprints in the life sciences.
-Studies have found that preprints are being posted at a high rate [@doi:10.1371/journal.pbio.3000269] and are rapidly shared on social media, routinely downloaded, and cited often [@doi:10.1371/journal.pone.0047523].
+Studies have found that preprints are being posted at a high rate [@doi:10.1371/journal.pbio.3000269].
+Studies have also found that preprints are rapidly shared on social media, routinely downloaded, and cited often [@doi:10.1371/journal.pone.0047523].
+Articles with matching preprint versions were cited and discussed more often than articles without them [@doi:10.1162/qss_a_00043; @doi:10.7554/eLife.52646].
 Certain categories of preprints seem to be read and shared differently by both scientists and non-scientists [@doi:10.1101/2020.03.06.981589].
-Across preprint servers, analyses suggest that between two thirds and three quarters of preprints are eventually published [@doi:10.7554/eLife.45133.001; @doi:10.1002/pra2.175].
+Across preprint servers, analyses suggest that between two-thirds to three-quarters of preprints are eventually published [@doi:10.7554/eLife.45133.001; @doi:10.1002/pra2.175].
-Time required for a preprint to be published can vary from preprint to preprint; however, studies have found that preprints with a single version take less time than preprints with multiple versions [@doi:10.2139/ssrn.3455146].
+Time required for a preprint to be published can vary from preprint to preprint; however, studies have found that preprints with a single version often take less time than preprints with multiple versions [@doi:10.2139/ssrn.3455146].
-Articles with preprints were more cited and more discussed than those without them [@doi:10.1162/qss_a_00043; @doi:10.7554/eLife.52646].

 Existing work largely focuses on the metadata associated with life sciences preprints.
-There is still a gap in understanding the language authors use in preprints and examining how language shifts between preprint and peer reviewed manuscript provides a unique opportunity to examine how the publishing process impacts the scholarly literature.
+There is still a gap in understanding the language authors use in preprints and how that language shifts during the peer review process.
+Examining this shift will provide a unique opportunity to ascertain parts of the publishing process and how it impacts the scholarly literature.
 We sought to understand the language landscape of preprints by performing a linguistic analysis of the _bioRxiv_ corpus.
-We also examine textual differences between preprints and published literature by comparing the entire corpus of preprints with that available in the open access PubMed Central repository as well as a restricted set of preprint-published pairs.
+We examined textual differences between preprints and published literature by comparing the entire corpus of preprints with articles available in the open access PubMed Central repository.
+We also examined linguistic differences between preprints and their corresponding published pairs.
-We find that neural-network derived document embeddings provide a useful space for determining the textual similarity of preprints.
+We found that neural-network derived document embeddings provide a useful space for determining the textual similarity of preprints.
-Preprints' nearest neighbors in this space are likely to share an eventual publishing venue with the preprint, so we created a webserver that will display these neighbors for any preprint on _bioRxiv_ or _medRxiv_.
+In this space a preprint's nearest neighbors are likely to share an eventual publishing venue with the preprint itself.
+We created a webserver that will display these neighbors for any preprint on _bioRxiv_ or _medRxiv_.
-Proximity in this space also reveals preprint-publication pairs that earlier analyses have been unable to identify.
+Close proximity within this space also revealed missing preprint-publication pairs that earlier analyses have been unable to identify.
-Our linguistic analysis reveals the impact of the publishing process, introduces a method to identify similar preprints, demonstrates that the text content of preprints is related to their eventual publication venue, and provides a more complete picture of the fraction of preprint that are eventually published.
+Overall, our linguistic analysis reveals the impact of the publishing process, introduces a method to identify matching preprint-published article pairs, demonstrates that the text content of preprints is related to their eventual publication venue, and provides a more complete picture of the fraction of preprints that are eventually published.

 ## Methods